 Carer’s Benefit is a payment available to insured people who may need to leave work or reduce their hours to care for a person or people in need of full-time care.

-It is payable for a period of 2 years (104 weeks) for each care recipient and may be claimed over separate periods up to a total of 2 years (104 weeks).
+It can be paid for a period of 2 years (104 weeks) for each person being cared for and may be claimed over separate periods up to a total of 2 years (104 weeks).

 How to qualify

-you are/were working for a minimum of 16 hours per week or 32 hours per fortnight within the previous 26 week period.
-You do not have to meet this condition if you were getting Carer’s Benefit in the previous 26 weeks
+you have been employed for at least 8 weeks in the previous 26 week period for at least 16 hours per week or 32 hours per fortnight (you do not have to meet this condition if you were getting Carer’s Benefit in the previous 26 weeks)

-you must not take part in employment, self-employment, voluntary work, training or education courses which accumulate to more than 18.5 hours a week.
+you do not take part in employment, self-employment, voluntary work, training or education courses which add up to more than 18.5 hours a week

 you do not live in a hospital, convalescent home or other similar institution